C Corporation Taxation for Investors vs LLC and S Corp

 Unlike other business structures, C corporation shareholders only have to pay taxes when they receive dividends from the company.

 In the case of an LLC, all owners pay tax on the annual earnings of the company, regardless of whether they receive a distribution or not.
 This is a major reason investors prefer C corps: they only need to worry about paying tax for the money they actually receive.

-C corps are also better for investors due to the way that their taxes are filed with the IRS.
+C corps are also better for investors and VCs due to the way that their taxes are filed with the IRS.
 When investors acquire partial ownership of an LLC, they have to wait to file their own personal taxes until they receive a K-1 form from the LLC.
 This can complicate the filing process for passive owners of the LLC.

 The tax filing process for C corps is much more streamlined, which is another reason why they are the preferred entity choice for investors.

 Simple Transfer Ownership

 Investing in a C corporation means acquiring partial ownership of the company.
-Investors receive a certain number of shares, which entitle them to a percentage of profits.
+Investors and VCs receive a certain number of shares, which entitle them to a percentage of profits.

 LLCs, on the other hand, must revise their operating agreement in order to adjust ownership of the company to accommodate new investors.
 This process is a bit more complicated, so it is often easier to simply invest in C corps.

 Natural Exit Strategy

-When investors are ready to withdraw from a company, they need to have an exit strategy in place.
+When investors and VCs are ready to withdraw from a company, they need to have an exit strategy in place.
 A common strategy for exiting an investment in a company is to sell your ownership, whether that’s shares on a corporation or units of ownership in an LLC.

 Selling ownership in an LLC is a fairly simple process: you can either find a buyer to take over your percentage of the company (with the permission of the rest of the owners), or you can relinquish your percentage to the current owner(s) for a defined sum.
 In either case, the money you receive from exiting that LLC is subject to significant government taxes.